AzuSystem/archiso/README.md

 ```

 ### Build system
-Change directory into the newly cloned repository, make an "out" directory in it and start building the config:
+Change directory into the newly cloned repository, make an "out" directory in it and start building the config (with administrative permissions again):

 ```bash
 cd archiso; mkdir out; mkarchiso -v -w /tmp/archiso-tmp -o ./out ./